amstark612/5117-tech-presentation-1/Insert-Update-Filter.md

 We will mainly focus on the first approach

-The Insert action consist of 3 sub-tasks, they are:
+The Update action consist of 3 sub-tasks, they are:

 * retrieve information
 * update